jayo78/jayo78.github.io/_posts/2020-06-22-Sandbox-part-1-hooking-basics.md

 We covered a simple 5 byte - relative jump hook that should have given you a taste of what hooks are and how they can be useful.
 There are many ways to implement hooks, some more complicated than others.
 Please see [here](http://jbremer.org/x86-api-hooking-demystified/) for more hooking examples.

 The sandbox that were building will need to hook many functions.
 Since this can quickly get quite tedious due to the fact that each target function is different, we will need a hooking engine.
 A hooking engine will be able to hook any function given to it utilizing an internal disassembler - see [here](https://www.malwaretech.com/2015/01/inline-hooking-for-programmers-part-1.html).
-Its important to understand the fundamentals of implementing your own hooks, but for our sandbox we will be using a hooking library.

-In the next part we will be going over process injection, where we will be hooking some simple malware to analyze what its doing.
+In the next part we will be going over process injection, where we will be using the same hooks that we already developed but now from within a remote process.
 The code referenced in this post can be found [here](https://github.com/jayo78/basic-hooking).
 Thanks for reading! part 2 coming.